Want to boost the soothing, pain-relieving properties of your products? Learn about 7 beta-caryophyllene health benefits your brand should be using!

 Ok, you’ve got us-we’re not saying you’ll end up with an adamantium skeleton like Wolverine (too bad, right?).
 But the results are promising for beta-caryophyllene as an ingredient to potentially help prevent reduced bone density.

 Beta-Caryophyllene May Protect Against Diseases like Cancer, Alzheimer's Disease, and Multiple Sclerosis

-Cancer, Alzheimer’s, and Multiple Sclerosis are some of the most confusing and frustrating conditions to suffer from.
+Cancer, Alzheimer’s, and Multiple Sclerosis are some of the most confusing, frustrating, and heartbreaking conditions to suffer from.

-Studies suggest beta-Caryophyllene reduces inflammation associated with multiple sclerosis and immune system dysfunction (9).
-It also shows potent anti-cancer properties, slowing cancer cell growth (10).
-Beta-Caryophyllene reduces the inflammatory and plaque buildup associated with the PPAR pathway in Alzheimer's disease (11).
+However, studies suggest beta-Caryophyllene reduces inflammation associated with multiple sclerosis and immune system dysfunctions (10).
+It also shows potent anti-cancer properties, slowing cancer cell growth (11).
+Beta-Caryophyllene reduces the inflammatory and plaque buildup associated with the PPAR pathway in Alzheimer's disease (12).

 Beta-Caryophyllene May Relieve Pain

-Beta-caryophyllene may help relieve pain by releasing the same endorphins morphine does (14).
+Plus, here’s some good news for those worried about opioid addiction.
+Beta-caryophyllene may help relieve pain by releasing the same endorphins morphine does (15).
 This enhances the effects of morphine, potentially allowing for treatments using lower doses of the opioid.

 Beta-Caryophyllene Could Extend Your Lifespan